 Misa von Tunzelman +

-Misa was appointed as a UCEM Trustee in June 2018 and sits on the Nominations and Governance Committee.
+His experience includes forward funding, portfolio transactions and development agreements for lease.
+Chris was appointed as a UCEM Trustee in September 2018 and is also the Chair of the Nominations and Governance Committee.

 All our Honorary Fellows are approved by UCEM’s Trustees for their eminence in their chosen field and typically have made a significant contribution to the world of property, real estate and construction.

 An Honorary Fellow is someone who acts as an ambassador for UCEM, raising our profile by spreading the word about what we do and sharing networks where appropriate.
 Attending various UCEM events – such as our Honorary Fellows luncheon and Property Awards – an Honorary Fellow may also have specialist expertise and knowledge, which they use as part of their role.

 From time to time, UCEM Principal Ashley Wheaton, will invite Honorary Fellows to special events – such as small scale networking dinners – to provide industry insight and support on their specialist subjects.

 Our Honorary Fellows may also get involved in UCEM activities and promotions such as:

 - Participating as part of an employer forum, on matters such as sector trends

 - Endowing a scholarship, bursary or prize

 - Sponsoring UCEM applied research